-Read the entire manual carefully to become familiar with the roof curb installation procedures.
-If the roof curb will be mounted on a new building, it can be assembled at any convenient location and installed as soon as the roof support members are in place.
-The curb should be placed directly on the roof support members.

-Use tack welding or other suitable fastening method to secure the roof curb in place.
-The curb can also be mounted on a roof deck.
-In this case, additional nailing plates must be provided directly below the flanges of the curb to give further support, and to minimize vibration.
+- 1. Carefully review installation instructions. - If the roof curb will be mounted on a new building, assemble the curb before roof support components are in place. - 3.
+Place the curb directly on the roof support components. - 4.
+Use tack welding or other suitable fastening method to secure the roof curb in place. - Note: If the curb will be mounted on a roof deck, additional nailing plates must be provided directly below the flanges of the curb for additional support, and to minimize vibration. - 5.
 See Figure 3 and Figure 4.